Median strip: Inverted median

+Inverted medians are also used in rare cases on local streets that historically had unusual traffic patterns, such as Bainbridge Street between 3rd Street and 5th Street in Philadelphia.

 Safety impact

 An August 1993 study by the US Federal Highway Administration quantified the correlation between median width and the reduction of both head-on accidents and severe injuries.
 The study found that medians without barriers should be constructed more than 30 ft wide in order to have any effect on safety, and that safety benefits of wider medians continue to increase to a width of 60 to 80 ft.

 A consequence of this finding is that decreasing the size of a median to 20 ft from 30 ft to add lanes to a highway may result in a less safe highway.
 Statistics regarding medians with barriers were not calculated in this study.

 Bus rapid transit

 Central reservations may also be used for reserved bus lanes, as in Istanbul's Metrobus, Los Angeles's J Line and Bogotá's TransMilenio.
 Center-lane running and island platforms installed in the medium reduce conflicts with stopped and parked cars as well as pedestrians near the curb, thus speeding service.